Horse64/core.horse64.org/docs/Concurrency.md

-**Don't want to wait?** If you don't care about a later function's return value or its success, you can follow the call up with `later ignore` which will also make them run in the background:
+**Don't want to wait?** If you don't care about a later function's return value or its success, you can follow the call up with `later ignore`.
+This will make them run in the background in parallel as well:

   ```Horse64
   import net.fetch from core.horse64.org